 Five elements of the exit strategy

-The details of an exit strategy always depend on the situation, but a good exit strategy will:
+The details of an exit strategy always depend on the situation, but a good exit strategy generally will:

 - Identify who will acquire the company.
 This should be as specific as possible, the more detail, the better.